-Ms. Day is Manager of Database Services/Cost Consultant and has 21 years of experience with Long International.
+Ms. Day is Manager of Database Services and Senior Cost Consultant and has 21 years of experience with Long International.
 She provides cost and man-hour analyses and document database development services as part of Long International’s claims analysis and dispute resolution services to the construction industry.

 Ms. Day is skilled in the development, coding, quality control, and maintenance of comprehensive document databases to support detailed schedule analyses, damages analyses, contract analyses, claims preparation, claims defense, and negotiated settlements.
 She has prepared detailed analyses of contemporaneous correspondence and project documentation to identify and evaluate engineering and construction problems in support of expert witness reports regarding analyses of schedule delay, time extension requests, acceleration, disputed change orders, and quantification of damages.